The Thames Path in the western side of Greenwich Peninsula has re-opened after years of closures.

 Around this spot of a pier that is accessible to the public.
 A nice place to stroll out over the Thames and admire the views:

 I snuck inland at this point though you can meander back towards the Thames.
-It That would lead past Victoria Deep Water Terminal, past the golf driving range then to the spot where a 4,400 capacity music and entertainment district is planned.
+It That would lead past Victoria Deep Water Terminal, past the golf driving range then to the spot where a 10,000 capacity music and entertainment district is being built.

 Some industry lives on at the Brenntag site, including chemical storage.
 Someone had recently set light to this bike.
 It’s pretty run down.
 The threatened gasholder can be seen behind:

-This bit leads on the dire Blackwall Approach.
-Some trees would help with pollution and making the pedestrian experience slightly less awful.
+This leads on to the dire Blackwall Approach.
+Some trees would help with pollution and make the pedestrian experience slightly less awful.

-A winding ramp leads to a footbridge over the traffic clogged road towards the dome, park, housing and schools.
-Plus the new “folly”, which I also visited.
+A winding ramp then leads to a footbridge over the traffic clogged road towards the dome, park, housing and schools.
+Travelodge want to build a tower here.
+Plus there’s the new “folly” nearer the o2, which I also visited.

 So have wander over and enjoy this still-forgotten corner of London.
 As noted above, Morden Wharf is bound to start one day (with revised early plans submitted just a couple of weeks ago) which could well lead to the next closure.